DeepSyte

 The quickest way to set up DeepSyte for a new agent is with the CLI.
 Use the one-command onboarding flow:

-npx deepsyte setup --client cursor # or: vscode, windsurf, claude, claude-code
+npx deepsyte setup --client codex # or: cursor, vscode, windsurf, claude, claude-code

 This will: